hello-umesh/hello-umesh/README.md

 - 🔭 I’m currently working on Java and Angular.
 - 🌱 I’m currently learning AWS.
-- 👯 I’m looking to collaborate on ANgular, Java and Microservices using Spring boot.
+- 👯 I’m looking to collaborate on Angular, Java and Microservices using Spring boot.

 <h4>Connect with me</h4>